 River View Gardens

-River View Gardens, in the new Queens West neighborhood along the East River, contains 79 one-bedroom apartments, lobby, lounge, community room and kitchen, activity and work rooms, an apartment for the resident superintendent and other resident facilities.
+River View Gardens, in the Queens West neighborhood along the East River, has 79 apartments, with 46 in the Enriched Housing Program, as well as a lobby, lounge, community room and kitchen, activity and work rooms, an apartment for the resident superintendent and other resident facilities.
 River View’s residents have spectacular views of Manhattan.

-Surf Gardens, in the Coney Island section of Brooklyn, contains 76 one-bedroom apartments, lobby, lounge, community room and kitchen, activity and work rooms, an apartment for the resident superintendent and other resident facilities.
+Surf Gardens, in the Coney Island section of Brooklyn, has 76 one-bedroom apartments, a beautiful lobby, lounge, community room and kitchen, activity and work rooms, an apartment for the resident superintendent and other resident facilities.
 Surf Gardens’ residents are within walking distance of Coney Island’s famed boardwalk and beach.

-In recognition of its work, the Foundation receives the ongoing support of the New York State Department of Health and the United States Department of Urban Development in expanding its efforts to provide Enriched and Subsidized Housing for New York’s seniors.
+In recognition of its work, NYFSC receives the ongoing support of the New York State Department of Health and the United States Department of Urban Development in expanding its efforts to provide Enriched and Subsidized Housing for New York’s seniors.